Martha “Marty” Webb Radford, 72, of

 was an active member of the Roanoke City Sigh Ordinance Committee.
 She also served as the Roanoke Valley Coordinator

+for the Virginia Bicentennial Commission.
 During the 1970’s ‘80s and 90s , she

 created and directed advertising for over 80 local, state and federal